 - Please share posts and follow participating artists.
 This is both an exercise to build a following of art lovers and to build a supportive community of fellow artists.
 If you like someone else’s work, let them know!

 - As “organizer” I do my best to share all art during the month but if I miss a post, please don’t take it as an insult or commentary on your work.
 There are -a lot- of posts and I may miss a few, especially with multiple platforms involved.
 Note that I won’t share posts that contain prices or buy now content.

 - While this originates in Edmonton, artists can participate from anywhere.
 Here in Edmonton, we use the hashtag #yeg (our airport code) and #yegarts to localize our tweets.
 Using these greatly enhances the reach of your posts and I recommend using them.
 Feel free to use whatever localization hashtags your area uses.
 If there isn’t one, start your own.
 Maybe it will catch on!

-- Post on Twitter or Mastodon daily with the hashtag #ArtAdventCalendar There is no specified time to post.
+- Post on your preferred platform daily with the hashtag #ArtAdventCalendar There is no specified time to post.
 It’s a world wide event so time you post isn’t that important.
-Mastodon relies on hashtags much more than Twitter for discoverability so consider using additional ones like #Art, #Sculpture etc

 - Don’t worry if you miss a day or two.
 Post even if you only have 1 thing to show off that makes the timeline brighter.